european-central-bank/BEAR-toolbox/README.md

 This repository is organized as follows.
 All BEAR files that need to be installed by the end-users are located inside the `tbx` in four separate directories:
 - `app` contains all the files related to the user interface
 - `bear` has all the core MATLAB functions and classes
 - `replications` contains a set of Excel and settings files to replicate previous results from the literature
+- `examples` contains a set of functions to create settings objects for each VAR type
 - `doc` contains a set of PDFs with some of the BEAR documentation

 The rest of the folders contain development files related to the development of BEAR which will not be copied in non-development environments.
 This folders are structured as follows: